 He 11:24-26, “By faith Moses, when he became of age, refused to be called the son of Pharaoh’s daughter, choosing rather to suffer affliction with the people of God than to enjoy the passing pleasures of sin, esteeming the reproach of Christ greater riches than the treasures in Egypt; for he looked to the reward.”

-Moses turned down the prestige and wealth of the most outstanding leader in the world of that day.
+Moses turned down the prestige and wealth of being the most outstanding leader in the world of that day.
 In his day, the pyramids stood in their majesty.
 He had the proper “estimation” or viewpoint.
 He had the right set of values.
 What have we given up for the name of Christ?
 Not much.
-Moses knew how to add spiritually.
+Moses knew how to evaluate what is important.

 Ga 5:11, “And I, brethren, if I still preach circumcision, why do I still suffer persecution?
 Then the offense of the cross has ceased.”